bmeyers/solar-data-tools-app/inputs/README.md

-App wil automatically download data to this folder.
+App will automatically download data to this folder on first run.